CBAM Defaults

 How CBAM default values rise: the 2026–2028 markup schedule

 The definitive-period CBAM default values carry a markup that grows each year — +10% in 2026, +20% in 2027, and +30% from 2028 — to push importers toward verified actual emissions.
-Fertilisers are the exception, rising 1% a year.
+Fertilisers are the exception, carrying a flat 1% that does not escalate.

 CBAM set to expand to ~180 downstream products from 2028